When you first start to homeschool you have a billion questions that need answering. What? How? Should? Can?

 Because I love analogies and because I’m not a vegetarian I came up with this little scenario which I thought you might find useful.

-(Once a homeschooling mum, always a homeschooling mum!)
+(Once a homeschooling mother, always a homeschooling mother!)

 The homeschool/vegetarian analogy